Caramelldansen

-"Caramelldansen" (The Caramell Dance) is the first track from Swedish music group Caramell's second and final album Supergott released in 2001.
+"Caramelldansen" (The Candy (Note: Karamell in Swedish can refer to any candy, especially hard candy.)
+Dance) is the first track from Swedish music group Caramell's second and final album Supergott released in 2001.
 It became an Internet meme in the mid-2000s after a sped-up version of the song was attached to a video loop from the Japanese visual novel Popotan, which went viral.
 This version of the song was officially released in 2006 in Sweden and Japan as "U-u-uma uma" (ウッーウッーウマウマ(゜∀゜)), the latter of which charted on Oricon.
 A virtual group called Caramella Girls was launched to promote the song, renditions in other languages, and other cover songs and original songs.